Hiking in Ecuador: 5 of the Best Walking Routes in the Country hiking cotopaxi

 The legendary Cotopaxi is the second highest mountain in Ecuador and one of the world's highest volcanoes.
 Photo: Getty

-One of the biggest challenges for those hiking in Ecuador is the altitude.
-Quito, Ecuador’s capital, rests at 2850 metres, but some treks in Ecuador will nearly double that.
+It's worth noting that one of the biggest challenges for those hiking in Ecuador is the altitude.
+Quito, Ecuador’s capital, rests at 2850 metres which is considered high altitude, but some treks in Ecuador will nearly double that.
 Make sure you give yourself time to adapt to the altitude before attempting any hike, better yet, go with a local guide who can make sure you’re ascending sensibly.

 1. Rucu Pichincha